Seventy7dot2/Grocery_Store/README.md

 - **Effortless Category Management:** Admins can seamlessly add, edit, and delete product categories through the admin panel, ensuring a well-organized inventory.

 - **Comprehensive Product Management:** Admins have the ability to manage products with ease.
-They can add new products, update existing ones, and remove items that are no longer available.
+They change order status.
+- **Comprehensive Product Management:** Admins have the ability to manage products with ease.
+They change order status.
+- **Comprehensive Inventory Management:** After order is confirmed, Inventory will be managed accordingly.

 ## Tech Stack